 For some preparing to visit Auschwitz, reading some books can help.
 Some of the books were:

-Some of these books are for teen readers or young adults. you will also find a bookshop at the exit gate of Auschwitz I. There you will find some of these books but you will also find some books that were written by survivors of the camps that have been translated from their native language into English and may not be readily available in any other place.
+Some of these books are for teen readers or young adults.
+You will also find a bookshop at the exit gate of Auschwitz I. There, you will find some of these books, but you will also find some books written by survivors of the camps that have been translated from their native language into English and may not be readily available in any other place.

 Documentaries on Auschwitz

-We found many documentaries on Netflix, SBS, ABC, and other channels that we found were appropriate for us to watch.
+We found many documentaries on Netflix, SBS, ABC, and other channels that were appropriate for us to watch.
 These can give them a stark look at the horror that they would witness.

 Some documentaries we watched were: